First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 TAULER & FAU AUCTIONS, AUCTION 144, LOT 1314 24.06.2024

-Before I finish, I would like to talk about the name of these gold coins or ducats.
+Before moving forward, I would like to talk about the naming of these gold coins or ducats.

-Starting from the works of the late 20th century, these gold coins that feature royal faces have been given the names ducat, nabarro and real.
-A few days ago Press releases from the Government of Navarre also named them in the same way.
+Since the studies of late 20th century, these gold coins that feature the royal faces have been given the names ducat, nabarro and real.
+A few days ago a press release from the Government of Navarre also named them in the same way.
 But in all the documents that I have analyzed, these coins only bear the name of ducats or navarros, they do not bear the name of gold reales.
-The name of gold reales is given to the new 22-carat coins that will be minted from 1495 onwards, which do not feature the faces of the royal couple, and bear the same appearance as the gold reales or shields of the previous king Juan II.
+The name of gold reales was given to the new 22-carat coins that would be minted from 1495 onwards, which do not feature the faces of the royal couple, and bear the same appearance as the gold reales or shields of the former king Juan II (1441-1479).
 It is time to name each coin by its original name!!

-These first works are a continuation of those of Francis and must be linked to the legitimization effort of the new monarchy.
-After the coronation, in 1494 and the following years, the monarchy was firmly established in Navarre, and it spread new imagery on its coins, an imagery that showed continuity with the previous monarchy (the Evreux dynasty, as John II himself had done).
+These first coinages are a continuation of those of Francis Phoebus and should be linked to the legitimization effort of the new royal family.
+After the coronation, in 1494 and onwards, the new royal family was more firmly established in Navarre, and it started spreading a new imagery on its coins, an imagery that showed continuity with the previous dynasty (the Evreux dynasty, as John II himself had done).

 If we look at the silver coins, this first coinage period does not show any traces of the gros or half gros minted during the previous reign.
-Instead of the medium-value gros minted in Navarre, contemporary documents reflect a flood of coins called the Béarn blanc and especially the Tarja from Brittany.
+Instead of the medium-value gros minted in Navarre, contemporary documents reflect a flood of foreign coins, like the ones called the Béarnaise blanc and especially the Tarja from Brittany.

 CGB.FR, E-MONNAIES DÉCEMBRE 2014, LOT 338531 03.12.2014

-Gabriel, son of Lord of Avesnes and Alain of Labrit, representative of the Viceroy of Navarre, states this in the ordinance on the value and circulation of coins published on April 10, 1492, at the recommendation of the courts of Estella:
+Gabriel, Lord of Avesnes and son of Alain of Albret, representative of the Viceroy of Navarre, states the following in the ordinance on the value and circulation of coins published on April 10, 1492, following the recommendation of the Estates of Estella:

-Courtesy of the Royal Archives of Navarre AGN, Box 164.
+Courtesy of the General Archive of Navarre AGN, Box 164.
 First page of document 28.

-This order prohibited the use of these Tarja coins from Brittany; but it also shows us the exchange value of the gold coins of that time from the local and neighboring kingdoms.
-Among these foreign coins, the Castilian coins of Castile are mentioned, the Castilian coins of Ferdinand and Isabella that were taken as a model for the local gold coins:
+This order prohibited the use of these Tarja coins from Brittany; but it also shows us the exchange rates of various foreign gold coins of the time either local or from neighboring kingdoms.
+Among these foreign coins, the Castellano coins of Castile are mentioned.
+These Castellano coins of Ferdinand and Isabella were taken as a model when developing the local nabarro gold coins:

 Castilian gold Castellano coin minted in the name of Ferdinand and Isabella, kings of Castile and Aragon – 4.56gr – Seville Mint